angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 A Linked Signal has the following characteristics:

 - **Writable and Reactive**: Like a [`signal`](https://angular.dev/guide/signals#writable-signals), we can update the value of a Linked Signal manually, but it also responds to changes in its source.
-- **A Combination of Signal and Computed**: It’s like [`computed`](https://angular.dev/guide/signals#computed-signals) because it derives its value from other signals, but it stays writable, allowing us to override it when needed.
+- **A Combination of Signal and Computed**: It's like [`computed`](https://angular.dev/guide/signals#computed-signals) because it derives its value from other signals, but it stays writable, allowing us to override it when needed.

 By combining these characteristics, Linked Signals provide a flexible way to manage state that adapts to changes in related signals but can also be directly controlled when required.
 To understand the flexibility, consider the following example which compares Computed and Linked Signals: